sjaffry/sagemaker-mlops-athena-integration/README.md

+## Overview
+This repository modifies the **Abalone** sample MLOps project within Sagemaker Studio to show how you can integrate Amazon Athena query as an input into the data processing step of Sagemaker Pipelines.
+It replaces the default approach of working with a csv file downloaded from an S3 bucket with an Athena query output.

 ## Layout of the SageMaker ModelBuild Project Template

 The template provides a starting point for bringing your SageMaker Pipeline development to production.